dalong0514/readnotes/20190106计算原文/2020112Clean-Architecture/2020112Clean-Architecture0000.md

 The title of this book is Clean Architecture.
 That’s an audacious name.
 Some would even call it arrogant.
 So why did I choose that title, and why did I write this book?

 I wrote my very first line of code in 1964, at the age of 12.
 The year is now 2016, so I have been writing code for more than half a century.
-In that time, I have learned a few things about how to structure software systems—things that I believe others would likely find valuable.
+In that time, I have learned a few things about how to structure software systems — things that I believe others would likely find valuable.

 I learned these things by building many systems, both large and small.
 I have built small embedded systems and large batch processing systems.
 I have built real-time systems and web systems.
 I have built console apps, GUI apps, process control apps, games, accounting systems, telecommunications systems, design tools, drawing apps, and many, many others.